FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 Operating system level integration should only be used as a last resort and object storages should be integrated on the application level.
 We will discuss object storage services in detail in our next lesson.

+{{ quiz("Which of the following is provided by object storages?", [
+    answer("Fault-tolerance in the face of a machine failure.", true), answer("High IO performance.", false),
+    answer("The ability to move the data volume to a different machine.", true), answer("The ability to access the data volume from several machines at once.", true), answer("Data consistency.", false),
+]) }}

 ## Network